jaykay04/Formula1_Big_Data_Project_Using_Azure_Databricks/README.md

 <img src="https://github.com/jaykay04/Formula1_Big_Data_Project_Using_Azure_Databricks/blob/main/Images/solution%20architecture.png">

 ### Solution
-The first thing we did was to create three containers in our ADLS named raw, processed and presentation.
+The first thing we did was to create three containers in our ADLS named *raw*, *processed* and *presentation*.
 These containers was then mounted to databricks using Azure Service principal and Databricks Secret scopes as shown below.
 ![](https://github.com/jaykay04/Formula1_Big_Data_Project_Using_Azure_Databricks/blob/main/Images/mount%20storages.png)

 After mounting, we then uploaded the raw datasets manually into to the raw container, we could have use ADF for the ingestion but we just decided to do it manually for simplicity sake.